erhsparks/app_academy_prepwork/README.md

 There will be assessments throughout the course, and some of them will test you on material from the prep-course, so be prepared.
 Students can be dismissed for failing more than one assessment.
-The first of one however, will **not** count against you if you fail it.
-It will take place the first day of class and you should use it to assess your own understanding of the material and to help prepare for future assessments.
+On the first day of class you will take a preliminary assessment.
+It will **not** count against you if you fail it, but you should use it to assess your own understanding of the material and to help prepare for future assessments.

 ### Important Links: you MUST review all of the information covered here.